-- 1. Tents used exclusively for recreational camping purposes. - 2.
-Fabric canopies open on all sides which comply with all of the following: - 2.1.
-Individual canopies having a maximum size of 700 square feet (65 m^2). - 2.2.
+- 1. Tents used exclusively for recreational camping purposes. - Fabric canopies open on all sides which comply with all of the following: - 2.1.
+Individual canopies having a maximum size of 700 square feet (65 m). - 2.2.
 The aggregate area of multiple canopies placed side by side without a fire break clearance of not less than 12 feet (3658 mm) shall not exceed 700 square feet (65 m2) total. - 2.3.
-A minimum clearance of 12 feet (3658 mm) to structures and other tents shall be provided.

-105.6.44 Tire-rebuilding plants.
-An operational permit is required for the operation and maintenance of a tire-rebuilding plant.

-105.6.45 Waste handling.
-An operational permit is required for the operation of wrecking yards, junk yards and waste material-handling facilities.

-105.6.46 Wood products.
-An operational permit is required to store chips, hogged material, lumber or plywood in excess of 200 cubic feet (6 m3).

-105.7 Required construction permits.
-The fire code official as authorized by law or regulation may issue construction permits for work as set forth in Sections 105.7.1 through 105.7.13.

-105.7.1 Automatic fire-extinguishing systems.
+A minimum clearance of 12 feet (3658 mm) to structures and other tents shall be provided. - 105.6.45 Tire-rebuilding plants.
+An operational permit is required for the operation and maintenance of a tire-rebuilding plant. - 105.6.46 Waste handling.
+An operational permit is required for the operation of wrecking yards, junk yards and waste material-handling facilities. - 105.6.47 Wood products.
+An operational permit is required to store chips, hogged material, lumber or plywood in excess of 200 cubic feet (6 m). - 105.7 Required construction permits.
+The fire code official as authorized by law or regulation may issue construction permits for work as set forth in Sections 105.7.1 through 105.7.12. - 105.7.1 Automatic fire-extinguishing systems.
 A construction permit is required for installation of or modification to an automatic fire-extinguishing system.
-Maintenance performed in accordance with this code is not considered a modification and does not require a permit.

-105.7.2 Battery systems.
-A permit is required to install stationary storage battery systems having a liquid capacity of more than 50 gallons (189 L).

-105.7.3 Compressed gases.
-When the compressed gases in use or storage exceed the amounts listed in Table 105.6.8, a construction permit is required to install, repair damage to, abandon, remove, place temporarily out of service, or close or substantially modify a compressed gas system.
+Maintenance performed in accordance with this code is not considered a modification and does not require a permit. - 105.7.2 Compressed gases.
+When the compressed gases in use or storage exceed the amounts listed in Table 105.6.9, a construction permit is required to install, repair damage to, abandon, remove, place temporarily out of service, or close or substantially modify a compressed gas system.

-- 1. Routine maintenance. - 2.
-For emergency repair work performed on an emergency basis, application for permit shall be made within two working days of commencement of work.
+- 1. Routine maintenance. - For emergency repair work performed on an emergency basis, application for permit shall be made within two working days of commencement of work.